-The decision was taken in consideration of the restrictions in Italy and other European countries to contain the Coronavirus/COVID-19.
-Such measures do not allow Costa to offer the best cruises to its passengers, especially for what concerns the shore experience.
+The decision was taken in consideration of the restrictions in Italy and other European countries to contain the pandemic.
+Such measures do not allow Costa to offer the best vacation experiences to its passengers, especially for what concerns the shore experience.

 In line with the new plan of the company, Costa Smeralda's Italian departure is scheduled for May 1, with an unchanged itinerary, sailing passengers to popular Italian locations, with 3- and 4-day mini-cruises (alternatively a 7-day trip) visiting Savona, La Spezia, Civitavecchia-Rome, Naples, Messina, Cagliari.